What to Do When Baby Is Coming And You Can’t Get to Your Doctor or Midwife – Emergency Childbirth

 - Wait to push.
 The best way to work with the pushing stage in an emergency childbirth is to wait until the urge is completely overwhelming at the beginning of the contraction and you can’t help pushing no matter how hard you try.
 Breathe with those early pushing contractions where the urge starts after the contraction does.
 Some women never get an overwhelming urge to push.
 It’s ok – baby will come out anyway.

 - Use a comfortable position for birth.
 There are many positions in which to birth a baby, which are taught in most childbirth classes.
-The only thing they must include is mom keeping her legs wide apart to open the pelvis.
+The only thing a position must include is mom keeping her legs wide apart to open the pelvis.

 - Take it easy.
 Instead of pushing while holding your breath, or counting, just go with what your body tells you.
 This includes backing off and going gently once baby starts to crown.

-- “Catch” baby, or let baby be born gently onto towels.
-Make sure baby will have support when he is born, by holding hands under him like a catcher or keeping mom’s bottom close to some towels.
+- “Catch” baby, or let baby be born gently onto towels or whatever soft, cleanable surface you have available.
+Make sure baby will have support when he is born, by holding hands under him like a catcher or keeping mom’s bottom close to the surface.
 Baby will usually come out on his own – just provide a nice place to land.

 - Leave the cord alone.
 The umbilical cord will continue to pulse for a bit after baby is born, sometimes for as long as 45 minutes.
 Leave it alone.
 Don’t try to tie or cut the cord because of the risk of infection from unsterilized instruments.
 Baby can safely remain attached to mom until after the placenta comes out, and even for some time after that.
 Let a health professional deal with the cord.